UUDigitalHumanitieslab/edpop-collection-ontology/documentation/guidelines.md

 Any user-created resource can also have an application as its `as:generator` - this just states that the application was used to make the contribution.
 That information can be somewhat useful when the graph is shared, as applications often restrict the created resource.

 Automatically generated resources, e.g. automatic annotations, can be realised as annotations not attributed to users; such annotions should have an `as:generator` to describe their provenance.

+## Projects

+Projects can be used to identify the context of collections and annotations.
+A project describes a shared endeavour between users - something to which collections and annotations contribute.

+It is recommended that projects come with names and descriptions, so they provide some background to researchers that list the project as their context.

+It is conceivable that an annotation or collection may exist in the context multiple projects, if it is relevant to all of them.

+In most cases, projects are the most suitable level to organise read access to collections and annotations - if the graph should not be fully public.

 ## Collections